Series-wide: Ash Ketchum and Pikachu | Team Rocket Trio | Team Rocket Organization

 - Ambiguous Gender: Staraptor, Buizel, and Gible are all confirmed male, and both Torterra and Infernape are pretty implicitly male as well, but Gliscor is more debatable.

-- Badass Crew: Notable more so than normal because unlike most of Ash's previous teams, most of his Pokémon on his Sinnoh team made it to their final stage, with the exception of Buizel and Gible.
+- Badass Crew: The Sinnoh team is generally ranked as one of Ash's overall strongest regional teams, especially most of his Pokémon on this team made it to their final evolution stage, with the exceptions of Buizel and Gible.

 - Put on a Bus: At the end of Diamond and Pearl they're all left at Oak's Lab while Ash heads to Unova.